 1. Wear and tear

-Wear and tear is inevitable over time.
-The decline in the physical value of an asset is accounted for by depreciation by depreciating the financial value of the asset.
+Wear and tear are inevitable over time.
+The decline in the physical value of an asset is accounted for by depreciating the financial value of the asset.

 2. New technology replacing old technology

-Because rapid technological changes come into place every few years, existing technology becomes outdated and is replaced by more efficient technology.
-It leads to depreciation in the value of the outdated asset.
+Because rapid technological changes occur, existing technology becomes outdated and is replaced by more efficient technology.
+This leads to depreciation in the value of an outdated technology asset.

-Certain assets, like work in progress assets such as raw materials or inventory, etc. deteriorate over a quick span of time.
-Such assets are subject to depreciation to account for the rapid loss in their value.
+Certain assets, like work in progress assets such as raw materials or inventory, etc. may deteriorate over a span of time.
+Such assets are subject to depreciation to account for the resulting loss in their value.

 4. Expiration of rights

 Intangible assets such as software, license, patents, trademarks, etc. are valid through a span of time, the amount of time for which the rights for the same are contracted for.
 Intangible assets need to be depreciated before the rights expire.
-Depreciation for intangible assets is called amortization, and intangibles are amortized over time such that when the rights expire, the value of the intangibles is usually zero.
+Depreciation for intangible assets is called amortization.
+Intangibles are amortized over time so that when the rights expire, the value of the intangibles is calculated as zero.